simonwep/li18nt/README.md

 # Prettify your files (this will sort all your properties alphabetically)
 $ li18nt locales/*.json --pretty

-# Prettify your files, check for differences and duplicates
+# Prettify your files, check for conflicts / missing properties and duplicates
-$ li18nt locales/*.json --pretty --diff --duplicates
+$ li18nt locales/*.json --pretty --conflicts --duplicates

 # List all commands
 $ li18nt --help
+Usage: lint-i18n [files...] [options]

+Lints your locales files, li18nt is an alias.

+Options:
+  --version                    Output the current version -q, --quiet                  Print only errors and warnings -d, --debug                  Debug information
+  -p, --prettify [number|tab]  Prettify files (default: 4 spaces) --duplicates [strict|loose]  Find duplicates (default: loose) --conflicts [strict|loose]   Find type conflicts and missing properties (default: strict) -h, --help                   Show this help text
 ```

 #### Modes

-Both `--diff` and `--duplicates` both come with a `loose` and `strict` mode. `loose` means that, in case there is something wrong with your files, an error won't be thrown. `strict` tells the linter that an error **should** be thrown.
+Both `--conflicts` and `--duplicates` both come with a `loose` and `strict` mode. `loose` means that, in case there is something wrong with your files, an error won't be thrown. `strict` tells the linter that an error **should** be thrown.

-For `--diff` it's normally `strict` as you will probably want to keep your files consistent and for `--duplicates` it's `loose` because translations may differ.
+For `--conflicts` it's normally `strict` as you will probably want to keep your files consistent and for `--duplicates` it's `loose` because translations may differ.

 ### API Usage